luyadev/luya.io/docs/guide/admin/permission.md

 }
 ```

 Now the action route `pets/test-rest/dogs` can only accessed when the user has the certain permission assigned, but `pets/test-rest/cats` can be accessed by any authenticated user.
-If  `luya\admin\Module::$apiUserAllowActionsWithoutPermissions` is enabled, even API Users could access the endpoint.
+If <class name="luya\admin\Module" prop="apiUserAllowActionsWithoutPermissions" /> is enabled, even API Users could access the endpoint.

-In order to turn of the `luya\admin\Module::$apiUserAllowActionsWithoutPermissions` API User check only for a given controller you might override `luya\admin\traits\AdminRestBehaviorTrait::canApiUserAccess()`.
+In order to turn of the <class name="luya\admin\Module" prop="apiUserAllowActionsWithoutPermissions" /> API User check only for a given controller you might override <class name="luya\admin\traits\AdminRestBehaviorTrait" method="canApiUserAccess" />.

 ```php
 public function canApiUserAccess()